Frequently Asked Questions

-- Followers cannot create lists or add items to lists.
+- Members cannot create lists or add items to lists.
 However, you can still upvote items, save items and leave comments.
 Everyone can follow lists and/or curators.

-- Curators are personally invited to join the service.
-Anyone can join as a follower.
+- While anyone can join as a member, curators are personally invited to join the service by an existing curator.
 We do not allow marketers, merchants or retailers to become curators.

-- Finally, curators can earn Karma points and they have public user profiles so users can follow them; followers do not have public profiles.
+- Finally, curators can earn Karma points and they have public user profiles so users can follow them; members do not have public profiles.

 Q. Why can't anyone join as a curator?